mirandaconrado/object-archive/README.md

 The communication is based on MPI tags, and the user can provide his own values so that they don't conflict with the rest of the application.
-The user can also choose to request that every inserted value is stored in a given archive, which can be useful to store values to be used in a latter time when the other node may not be available.
+The user can also provide a filter that chooses whether values inserted in remote nodes should also be stored locally based on the key.
+This can be useful to store values to be used in a latter time when the other node may not be available.

 Example of use:
 ```